 At age 13, Margaret completed her LMUSA.
 Her numerous awards include the Zelman Symphony Orchestra Concerto Prize, the Dorothy Glover Award for Outstanding Young Pianists, the Hephzibah Menuhin Memorial Award, and the 3MBS Young Performer of the Year Award – a competition where she was also awarded the Audience Prize.
 Margaret has also won major prizes in International competitions in Indonesia and Thailand.
 She has performed concertos by Mozart, Mendelssohn, Tchaikovsky and Rachmaninoff with the Preston Symphony, Zelman Symphony Orchestra and Thailand Philharmonic Orchestra.
 She has been broadcast live on 3MBS numerous times, including the Beethoven Marathon in 2013.
 In 2012 Margaret made her recital debut, performing Carl Vine’s Sonata No 1 (1990) and Rachmaninoff’s Piano Sonata No. 2 (1931) as part of the Australian Catholic University’s Lunchtime Concert Series.
 She performed Rachmaninoff’s Piano Concerto No 2 with the Zelman Symphony before a capacity audience at Deakin Edge Auditorium in a concert celebrating the 10th anniversary of Federation Square.
 Margaret has performed in master classes for renowned pianists such as Paul Badura-Scoda, Paavali Jumppanen and Tamás Ungár.

 One on one private piano lessons starting from 30 minutes per week, students of all ages and levels welcome!
-Whether learning for fun or pursuing something more serious.
+Whether learning for fun or pursuing something more serious, I believe music requires a certain level of commitment.

 Some focus areas include: